 Fun fact: The USA and the Philippines are the only two countries in the world that use a commercial bail bond system.

 When you want to help a loved one get out of jail, the bail bond agency will give you two different options.

 The first is to pay the full amount to secure a Full Cash Collateral Immigration Bond.
-At Amistad Bail Bonds, you can secure this bond with a $100 application fee and a 2% premium cost.
+At Amistad Bail and Immigration Bonds, you can secure this bond with a $100 application fee and a 2% premium cost.

 Why not just pay the Department of Homeland Security directly, you might wonder?
 The process is lengthier, often involving travel, and it can take 6-8 weeks (or even longer) to return your collateral.
 Working with a bail bond agent makes the process fast and easy and, in some cases, can secure your loved one’s release on the same day.

 Of course, you may not have the full cash amount available for the first option.
 In that case, you can provide 15% of the premium cost of the total value of the immigration bond, along with the deed or title to real property.

 Once you’ve made the payment and signed all required documents, the bail bondsman will work quickly to get your loved one out of jail.

 How Can I Find the Best Bail Bondsman?